-The reason sugar is harmful to our teeth because it feeds harmful oral bacteria that excrete acid, and that acid erodes our precious tooth enamel and ultimately leads to tooth decay.
+The reason sugar is harmful to our teeth is that it feeds harmful oral bacteria that excrete acid, and that acid erodes our precious tooth enamel and ultimately leads to tooth decay.

-So let’s discuss how to keep our real teeth far away from tooth decay, so we’re not left having to use a set of vampire teeth after Halloween.
+So let’s discuss how to keep our real teeth far away from tooth decay, so we’re not left having to use a set of vampire’s teeth after Halloween.

 Ranking Candy And It’s Effect On Dental Health

 The tasty treats given out each year as our kids go house to house are far from healthy as I’m sure your neighbors aren’t giving out things like sugar-free xylitol gum to trick-or-treaters.
 Nevertheless, some kinds of sweet candy are worse than others or present various other sorts of issues.

 - Hard candy is a problem because there’s a risk of breaking our teeth, dental or orthodontic work if we chew it and let’s be honest who doesn’t chomp on a Tootsie Pop to get to the center?

 But sucking on hard candy isn’t safe either because that means you are keeping a source of sugar in our mouths for an extended period which is like a continuous feed for the bacteria that decay our teeth.

 - Sour candies are like a dual assault on your dental health, because not only do they contain tons of sugar that bacteria love to eat, but they are also extremely acidic so they can harm your enamel directly and erode the teeth with their acidic PH.

 - Sticky or gummy candy is remarkably bad because it remains stuck to your teeth long after you have finished eating it, feeding the bacteria for long periods of time and giving them a higher chance to attack the enamel.